wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/system-services-actions/includes/1-introduction.md

-It is often necessary to automate many miscellaneous tasks, which are nevertheless fundamental to the Windows operating system.
+Often, you might find it necessary to automate many miscellaneous tasks that are fundamental to the Microsoft Windows operating system.

-This functionality is critical for processes that perform actions like printing or executing system tasks like running DOS commands or running applications.
+This functionality is critical for processes that perform actions like printing or implementing system tasks, such as running DOS commands or running applications.

-By automating these tasks, users can perform them in a faster and more reliable way, while maintaining full control of the Operating System.
-For this reason, WinAutomation provides two distinct groups of actions, that allow users to perform system tasks.
+By automating these tasks, users can perform them in a faster and more reliable way, while maintaining full control of the operating system.
+For this reason, WinAutomation provides two distinct groups of actions that allow users to perform system tasks.

 ## Learning objectives

 In this module, you will learn how to:

-* automate system-related tasks with the System group of Actions
+- Automate system-related tasks with the system group of actions.
-* automate the management of Windows services with the Service group of Actions
+- Automate the management of Windows services with the services group of actions.

 ## Prerequisites

-* Basic familiarity with WinAutomation
-* An account with Administrator privileges
+To complete this module successfully, you should have basic familiarity with WinAutomation and an account with Administrator privileges.